 That was a state affairs council the Emperor held every three years calling 100 key figures leading the empire for several days.
 However, Yuder hadn't seen that council directly.
 Because when Katchian ascended to Emperor's position he branded the Council of Light as a relic of the old era and abolished it.

-Anyway looking at how he said he would have Kironne participate as House Diarca's representative, it seemed usually only one representative from ducal houses attended, and having Kironne take that role must make him feel how good.
+Anyway looking at how he said he would have Kironne participate as House Diarca's representative, it seemed usually only one representative from ducal houses attended, and having Kironne take that role must make him feel good.
 Kironne slightly bowed his head while wearing a smile as if he had already become duke.

 "Though insufficient, I shall do my best in place of His Grace the Duke."